sristtii/Blog_Application/README.md

 ## Deployment Status

 The Django Blog Application can be run locally as described above.
-We are currently addressing a deployment issue with the Vercel app.
-Rest assured, we are working diligently to resolve the issue and will deploy the application successfully once the problem is fixed.
-We appreciate your patience and understanding.
+I am currently addressing a deployment issue with the Vercel app.
+Rest assured,I am working diligently to resolve the issue and will deploy the application successfully once the problem is fixed.
+I appreciate your patience and understanding.

 ## Contributing